songlinjian/SSNS/ssns.md

 More specifically, the name server of a zone is usually the target of the DDoS attack, because name server is placed in a key position responsible for receiving queries and replying responses with authoritative answer.
 If all name servers are out of service, the legitimate queries will get no response.

-In this draft, a new mitigation solution was proposed with a newly defined special stealth name server (SSNS).
+In this draft, a new DDoS-mitigation concept was proposed with a newly defined special stealth name server (SSNS).
 The idea is simple that SSNS is designed to be hidden from attackers traffic but known to legitimate queries.
 Resolver is expected to play an active role to support this function in a way of asking the public delegated name servers if they can respond, otherwise asking the SSNS if all delegated name server fail.

 ## Problem Statement